NOIST1611/Color4/README.md

 ## Constructors

 ### `Color4.FromRGB(r, g, b, a?)`
 Creates a color from red, green, blue and optional alpha channels.
+All values are clamped to `0–255` automatically.
 - `r`, `g`, `b` — `0–255`
 - `a` — `0–255`, defaults to `255`